grantchen08/puzzle/README.md

 # City Merge Puzzle

-A simple and addictive puzzle game where you merge tiles to build a bigger and more advanced city.
-This game is a variant of the popular 2048 puzzle game, with a city-building theme.
+A simple and addictive puzzle game where you merge tiles to build bigger and more advanced entities.
+This game is a variant of the popular 2048 puzzle game, featuring multiple themes including city-building and festive Christmas themes.

 **[Play the game online here!](https://grantchen08.github.io/puzzle/)**